Vertika-Shukla/Hello-World/README.md

 # Hello-World
 A hello World Project

-Hello, This is Vertika.
+This is Vertika.
 Microsoft Student Partner at Microsoft.